camunda/camunda-docs/docs/product-manuals/clients/other-clients/javascript.md

 title: "JavaScript/NodeJS"
 ---

+Take a deeper look at the source code, Nuget package, and API docs alongside JavaScript and Node.js.

 ## Zeebe Node

 The Zeebe Node client is maintained by [Josh Wulf](https://github.com/jwulf).
 It can be used to create Node.js applications.